7th December, 2021

 Whether it is the principal contractor, or the single contractor preparing the construction phase plan, it needs to be developed before work starts on site.

 Check out all the duties of principal contractors and contractors in our free CDM duty holder guides.

 As we have already mentioned, the construction phase plan is a legal requirement under CDM.
 So one reason to have a construction phase plan is to comply with the law.

 But in addition to legal requirements, the construction phase plan can also make your project safer and run smoother.

 The key benefit of the plan is to improve safety planning and management for the project.
 By setting out the health and safety arrangements and requirements for the project, the entire team can work together to reach high safety standards and project safety goals.

-One of the duties assigned to clients by the CDM regulations is to ensure that a suitable construction phase plan is in place prior to activities commencing on site.
+One of the duties assigned to clients by the CDM regulations is to ensure that a suitable construction phase plan is in place before activities commence on site.

-(a)before the construction phase begins, a construction phase plan is drawn up by the contractor if there is only one contractor, or by the principal contractor;
+- before the construction phase begins, a construction phase plan is drawn up by the contractor if there is only one contractor, or by the principal contractor; [...]

-Therefore if a project starts without a construction phase plan in place, then at least 2 key duty holders have breached the CDM regulations - the Principal Contractor (or sole contractor) and the client.
+Therefore if a project starts without a construction phase plan in place, then at least two duty holders have breached the CDM regulations - the principal contractor (or sole contractor) and the client.

 Need help creating your construction phase plan?
 Use the fully editable construction phase plan template for a professional document created by health and safety professionals, adaptable for your project.